August 15, 2024, 3:45 pm | Read time: 10 minutes

 7. Cala Goloritzé – Sardinia

-From the Golgo plateau in Sardinia, you can reach the white pebble beach of Cala Goloritzé by hiking.
-Sturdy footwear is a must for those who want to reach the beach on foot, as this beach is unfortunately not barrier-free.
+From the Golgo plateau in Sardinia, you can reach the white pebble bay of Cala Goloritzé by hiking.
+Sturdy footwear is a must for those who want to reach the beach on foot, as this beach is unfortunately not accessible.
 After a short walk, the imposing rocks reveal the view of the embedded bay.
 There is no infrastructure here; the beach scores with naturalness and wilderness, and the scent of pine needles is everywhere.
 By the way, you can no longer take the pebbles from the beach–too many have done so in the past.
 Our tip: In the neighboring town of Baunei, there are many small hotels, bars, supermarkets, and restaurants.
 We recommend the Restaurant Bar Belvedere, which is slightly elevated, offers a terrace with a sea view, and typical Sardinian cuisine.

 8. Baia del Silenzio – Liguria

 Many say that Baia del Silenzio becomes a favorite beach for life once you’ve been there.
 The secluded “Bay of Silence” belongs to the charming fishing village of Sestri Levante in Genoa.
 The sunset here is especially beautiful and should not be missed after a day at the beach.
-During the high season in August, the beach gets quite crowded, but since it’s mostly locals who swim here, this beach is still a real insider tip among tourists.
+During the peak season in August, the beach gets quite crowded, but since it’s mostly locals who swim here, this beach is still a real insider tip among tourists.
 So head to one of Italy’s most beautiful beaches!
 Our tip: Delicious Italian dishes with a view of the harbor can be found at the Bistromare restaurant.
-It is advisable to make a reservation in advance.
+It’s advisable to make a reservation in advance.

 Also interesting: The perfect road trip through Italy